Jan. 6 committee, after partisan battle over appointees, holds first hearing on Capitol attack

 CHENEY'S, KINZINGER'S ROLES ON JAN.
 6 COMMITTEE TO COME INTO SHARP FOCUS IN FIRST HEARING

-The graphic video showed rioters pushing through police barricades, and saying "f--- you police;" played panicked police radio tape; included graphic body cam footage and showed violent crowds overwhelming officers as they pushed toward the inside of the Capitol.
+The graphic video showed rioters pushing through police barricades; saying "f--- you police;" played panicked police radio tape; included graphic body cam footage; and showed violent crowds overwhelming officers as they pushed toward the inside of the Capitol.

 Also in the video were the gallows set up outside the Capitol and rioters saying they were "coming for" House Speaker Nancy Pelosi, D-Calif., and former Vice President Mike Pence, who they called a "traitor."
-The video closed with one person saying "we need 30,000 guns up here," and another person saying, "next trip."
+The video closed with one person saying, "we need 30,000 guns up here," and another person saying, "next trip."

 "He will be back, he warns us.
 It's just chilling," Thompson said.
 "We need to understand how and why the big lie festered… And we need to figure out how to fix the damage."

+Cheney added: "We must issue and enforce subpoenas promptly.
+We must get to the objective truth.
+We must overcome the many efforts we are already seeing to cover up and obscure the facts."

-According to Rep. Adam Schiff, D-Calif., one of the Democrats on the committee, the officers will to outline their experience on the front lines of the Capitol attack, which was carried out by a mob of Trump supporters as Congress was attempting to certify the presidential election results.
+According to Rep. Adam Schiff, D-Calif., one of the Democrats on the committee, the officers will outline their experience on the front lines of the Capitol attack, which was carried out by a mob of Trump supporters as Congress was attempting to certify the presidential election results.
 They will recount how outnumbered the police were and how militarized some of the attackers were, Schiff said.

 Schiff said the hearing will be "quite informative and powerful."